learn-javascript-courses/checkin/README.md

 Remote-friendly scrum checkins without the annoying meetings.

-An educational student app project originally designed for [Learn JavaScript with Eric Elliott](https://ericelliottjs.com/).
+A portfolio project for professional developers to highlight skills with modern tech stacks like React, Redux, Serverless, etc. [EricElliottJS.com](https://ericelliottjs.com).

 ## Instructions

-Fork this repository and implement your own CheckIn app.
+Fork this repository and implement your own Checkin app.

 ## Tech Stack Checklist